 - AFBiH successfully completed these evaluations in September 2019 and September 2020

 - Level 2 consists of Self Evaluation Level 2 (SEL 1) and NATO Evaluation Level 2 (NEL 2).

 - AFBiH successfully completed SEL 1 in September 2021.
-NEL 2 is scheduled for September 2022.
+NEL 2 was completed in September 2022.

 OCC process timeline.

 Once a unit has achieved

 the NEL 2 standard, they are known as a 'declared' unit.
 Once a unit is

 declared, it can enter the NATO pool of forces – and can take part in NATO

 exercises and operations.
 They can still only be deployed if their government

 sends them (every nation has a different approval process but the nation MUST